jg210/react-game/README.md

 Configure the following environment variables:

-* GITHUB_TOKEN - for upload artifacts to github pages.
+* GITHUB_TOKEN - for upload artifacts to github pages (master branch only).
-* SENTRY_AUTH_TOKEN - for uploading release metadata to sentry crash reporting system.
+* SENTRY_AUTH_TOKEN - for uploading release metadata to sentry crash reporting system (master branch only).
 * SENTRY_ORG
-* SENTRY_DSN - the app's key for uploading crashes to sentry.
+* SENTRY_DSN - the app's key for uploading crashes to sentry (master branch only).